 Workflows

-Workflows are guided legal procedures inside Ordalie.
-They turn a recurring task into a structured sequence: you provide documents, instructions and variables, then Ordalie runs the necessary analysis, drafting or extraction steps and returns a reusable result.
+Workflows are guided paths for legal work inside your workspace.
+They turn a task you do often into clear steps: you give the documents, instructions and details, and Ordalie handles the analysis, drafting or extraction and gives you a result you can reuse.

 When to use a workflow